 - Subvisible particulate characterization methods, (MFI and HIAC)

-- Other (AUC, confocal microscopy, qPCR, ddPCR, Octet and SPR)
+- Other (confocal microscopy, qPCR, ddPCR, Octet and SPR)

 - Experience with mass spectrometric techniques (LC-MS, MALDI-MS) is a plus